-This section is important to the stakeholders (non-scientific members) on the peer review committees as well as to several general audiences, including donors.
+This section should be written for a non-scientific audience.
 Avoid the use of technical jargon.
+This form is limited to 1500 characters, including spaces.

-This section is limited to 1500 characters, including spaces.
-Describe how the project contributes short- and long-term to the control of cancer.
-For basic studies relying on experimental models (rather than human cancer cells, tissues, or clinical data) explain how the successful completion of the proposed work will lead to a better understanding of the disease or improve our ability to prevent, detect, treat or manage cancer or cancer patients.
+In this statement, describe how the project may ultimately contribute to the control of cancer and explain how the successful completion of the proposed work will lead to a better understanding of the disease or improve our ability to prevent, detect, treat, and survive cancer.
+Where applicable, explain how this work may inform public health recommendations, policy, and/or clinical care guidelines.